fsprojects/Rezoom.SQL/doc/API/RezoomSQL.md

 # Rezoom.SQL

-This namespace contains the type providers defined in `Rezoom.SQL.Provider.dll`.
+This namespace contains the type providers defined in `Rezoom.SQL.Provider.dll`, as well as some common types for representing SQL commands generically.

 ## The `SQL` provider